 Criteria JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
 Tenement E 26/210 is owned by Berehaven Holdings Pty Ltd. Metal Hawk Limited holds an Option to Purchase the tenement 100%.
 The tenement is in good standing.
 The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
 The project tenements are in good standing and no known impediments exist.
 Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
 Historical gold exploration by other parties intersected anomalous and nickel and copper values in limited RAB drilling.
+Very low level gold anomalism has been identified from near surface exploration.
 No known significant nickel sulphide exploration has taken place at the Commodore prospect.
 Geology Deposit type, geological setting and style of mineralisation. • The geological setting is of Archaean age with common host rocks related to komatiite-hosted nickel sulphide mineralisation as found throughout the Yilgarn Craton of Western Australia.
+Gold mineralisation style is likely stockworks or shear-hosted Archaean felsics or mafics with varying amounts of sulphide mineralisation.
 The Archaean rocks are deeply weathered and locally are covered by 20m to 30m thick transported ferruginous clays and gravel.
-Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: easting and northing of the drill hole collar elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar dip and azimuth of the hole Refer to Table 1 and the Notes attached thereto.
-For exploration results and details of previously reported MHK drillholes see announcements dated 28 September 2021 and 17 October 2021.
+Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: Refer to Table 1 and the Notes attached thereto.
+For exploration results and details of previously reported MHK drillholes see announcements